 It’s that time of the year when this drama-packed reality show makes fans inevitably tune in all seven days of the week, unlike most prime-time favorites which take up either weekdays or weekends.
 Colors TV saw a 44.3% boom in viewership with the Salman Khan hosted reality show, compared to the previous month.
 With rising competition for Hindi GECs most coveted primetime slot, is Bigg Boss getting the best out of this news-breaking reality TV content?

-To find out, we studied the impact of Bigg Boss by looking at its viewership share on both weekdays and weekends.
+We studied the impact of Bigg Boss by looking at its viewership share on both weekdays and weekends.
 We delved into success indicators like show stickiness, migration from other Hindi TV shows, and even other channel genres.
 Our analysis also mapped out the actual viewership penetration of Bigg Boss at a highly granular level, combining location and individual user data in a way that’s never been done before.

 Let’s a take look at our TV viewership insights for Bigg Boss across 40+ million smartphone users profiled at Zapr Media Labs.